 A good night’s rest will help you to bank today’s information on your internal hard drive and set you up for a solid day of new learning tomorrow.

 Ever notice that you’re more clumsy when you’re tired?
-This is because a lack of sleep leads to cognitive impairment, slowing your reaction time and hampering decision-making.
+Healthy sleep improves reaction times, alertness and concentration.

 Sleep and your immune system have a codependent relationship.

 While you’re sleeping, the body repairs and rejuvenates itself, making sure all the cells and tissues get the TLC they need.
 Ahh, feeling better already.